 you can usually collect the ashes the next day, after the service.
 This is usually done by the funeral director, but a named family member can also collect if the funeral director instructs the crematorium beforehand.

 What is left after the cremation process is basically dry bone fragments and the quantity of these usually vary from 2kg to 3kg depending on the deceased size.
 The dry bone fragments are then removed from the retort and put through a cremulator.
 This device uses a grinding or rotating mechanism to turn the dry bone fragments into cremains (a technical term which combines the words cremation and remains) which take the appearance of grains of sand.
 (In some countries, like Japan, the cremulator is not used, but the families obtain the remains as they are – dry bone fragments).
 The “ashes” are then placed in a container, most usually an urn, and it is then up to the family to decide what to do with them.
-The ashes can stay in the urn and be displayed or scattered in variety of ways or fashions – (see Options for Ashes section).
+The ashes can stay in the urn and be displayed or scattered in a variety of ways or fashions –read our Cremated Ashes Ideas

 In the UK, the annual number of cremations exceeded burials for the first time in 1968.
 Since then cremation has increased considerably.
 Current figures suggest that around 70% of all funerals are cremations, with some urban areas exceeding that figure.
 This means the 250 crematoriums in the UK are exceptionally busy, which unfortunately can sometimes lead to a feeling of a “conveyor belt” funeral, with one group entering the crematorium as the previous group leave.